VisiGap/TRLCore/README.md

 [![Discord](https://img.shields.io/discord/1145991395388162119?label=discord&style=for-the-badge&colorA=19201a&colorB=298046)](https://discord.gg/gfgAwdSEuM)
 [![Docs](https://img.shields.io/badge/leafmc.one/docs/-blue?label=docs&style=for-the-badge&colorA=19201a&colorB=298046)](https://www.leafmc.one/docs/getting-started)

-**TRLCore-Finally** is a high-performance [Paper](https://papermc.io/) fork based on [Leaf](https://github.com/Winds-Studio/Leaf), customized for TRL Plugin ecosystem.
+**Leaf** is a [Paper](https://papermc.io/) fork designed to be customizable and high-performance.
 </div>

 > [!WARNING]
-> TRLCore-Finally is a performance-oriented fork based on Leaf.
+> Leaf is a performance-oriented fork.
 Make sure to take backups **before** switching to it.
 Everyone is welcome to contribute optimizations or report issues to help us improve.

 **English** | [中文](public/readme/README_CN.md)

 ## 🍃 Features
-> **Note**: TRLCore-Finally inherits all features from [Leaf](https://github.com/Winds-Studio/Leaf) and adds custom enhancements for TRL ecosystem.

-- **Based on [Leaf](https://github.com/Winds-Studio/Leaf)** - inheriting all Leaf optimizations
 - **Based on [Paper](https://papermc.io/)** for generic performance and flexible API
 - **Async** pathfinding, mob spawning and entity tracker
 - **Various optimizations** blending from [other forks](#-credits) and our own